dechavezv/eeb_C177_2019/_posts/2017-02-23-Version_control_withGit.md

 To get your current working directory type `pwd` from the terminal.
 You slould get something like this `/u/home/d/<YourName>`.

-When we use Git for the first time, we need to provide a user name and email address.
+When using Git for the first time, we need to provide a user name and email address.
 This information will be associated with your Git activity.
 Therefore, any changes pushed to [GitHub](https://github.com/) will include your user name and email address.